 Your doctor will perform a review of your medical history, an interview to learn more about your symptoms, and a physical exam to assess heel pain.
 X-rays or other imaging tests may also be performed.
 Once your doctor determines the cause and severity of heel pain, he can work with you to develop a treatment plan.
 Treatment options may include plantar fascia stretching or physical therapy, anti-inflammatory medications, night splints (i.e. splints that stretch the calves and arches during sleep), and custom-made orthotics or shoe inserts.

-If you are searching for help with your plantar fasciitis or heel pain in Worcester and Framingham, MA for you or a loved one, you are in the right place at Central Massachusetts Podiatry.
+If you are searching for help with your plantar fasciitis or heel pain in Worcester, MA for you or a loved one, you are in the right place at Central Massachusetts Podiatry.
 Ultimately you should feel comfortable with your treatment and your podiatrist.
 This book will guide you in some of the treatments that are available for plantar fasciitis.

 We participate with most local and many national insurance plans.
 However, it is your responsibility to understand whether your insurance has limits on the doctors you can see or the services you can receive.
 If you provide complete and accurate information about your insurance, we will submit claims to your insurance carrier and receive payments for services.
 Depending on your insurance coverage, you may be responsible for co-payments, co-insurance, or other deductible amounts.
 Please contact our billing office or call your insurance carrier should you have any questions.